romanornr/derivatives-trading-notes/1. Financial Contracts/settlement procedure.md

 ### Settlement procedure
 <br>
-<p>What actually happens when a contract is traded on an exchange?</p>
+What actually happens when a contract is traded on an exchange?
 <p>The settlement procedure</p>
 *-> <b>Facilitates</b> the <b>transfer of the money and ownership of a contract.</b>
 * -> This is <b>determined</b> by the <b>regulations</b> of the exchange and the <b>type of contracts</b> traded.